okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 If you read Portuguese there is [the official page](http://www2.camara.leg.br/participe/fale-conosco/perguntas-frequentes/cota-para-o-exercicio-da-atividade-parlamentar) with the legal pieces defining the quota and also [a human version of the main text](CEAP.md) we made.

 Also you can find more about the dataset variables [in Jarbas](http://jarbas.datasciencebr.com/static/ceap-datasets.html) or in `data/YYYY-MM-DD-ceap-datasets.md` that was downloaded when you [ran the setup](#one-toolbox-to-rule-them-all).

-## Jarbas

-As soon as we started _Serenata de Amor_ [we felt the need for a simple webservice](https://github.com/datasciencebr/serenata-de-amor/issues/34) to browse our data and refer to documents we analyze.
-This is how [Jarbas](https://github.com/datasciencebr/jarbas) was created.

-If you fancy web development, feel free to check Jarbas' source code, to check [Jarbas' own Issues](https://github.com/datasciencebr/jarbas/issues) and to contribute there too.